caseyamcl/configula/README.md

 ## Handling Errors

 All exceptions extend `Configula\Exception\ConfigException`.
-You can catch this exception to catch all possible errors thrown during loading and reading of configuration values.
+You can catch this exception to catch all errors thrown during loading and reading of configuration values.

+TODO: Update this...

 * If something goes wrong when loading configuration values, a `Config\Exception\ConfigLoaderException` is thrown.
 * If you attempt to read a configuration value that does not exist, and you have not provided a default value at